 Last Updated on

 So, you are pregnant!
-All through your pregnancy journey, you may be wondering how your baby would sound, and you may be eagerly waiting to listen to baby’s first gentle cries.
-But on the other hand, you may come across weird ringing sounds in your ears.
-You may wonder whether or not such sounds are normal.
-Well, there is no doubt that pregnancy makes you susceptible to various weird kinds of health conditions but is this one of them?
+All through your pregnancy journey, you may be wondering how your baby would sound, and you may be eagerly waiting to listen to your baby’s first gentle cries.
+But, on the other hand, you may come across weird ringing sounds in your ears, which in medical terms, is called tinnitus.
+Well, there is no doubt that pregnancy makes you susceptible to various kinds of health conditions but is this one of them?

-What is Tinnitus?
+What Is Tinnitus?

 Is Tinnitus Common Among Pregnant Ladies?

-Causes of Tinnitus in Pregnancy
+Causes of Tinnitus During Pregnancy

 - If you have had tinnitus in your previous pregnancy or pregnancies, then there is a high possibility that you may have it in your subsequent pregnancies too.